 - Modifier le texte

 This will summon the text editor for the currently selected shape.
-This can be quickly invoked with either pressing Enter or Double - the shape.
+This can be quickly invoked with either pressing the Enter key or double-click + shortcut on the shape.

 Éditeur de texte¶